Should I Watch..? Liar Liar

 - The film also marks the final film appearance of Don Keefer who played the begger outside the Courthouse.
 Keefer would sadly pass away in 2014 at the age of 98.

 What's not to like?

 Honestly, how much you'll enjoy the film depends on how well you can stand Carrey when he's in maniac mode.
-He rips and chomps his way through the scenes like the T-Rex from Jurassic Park (3) and dominates the picture to such an extent that you forget some of the other cast members - I personally had forgotten Jennifer Tilly and Cary Elwes were even involved.
+He rips and chomps his way through the scenes like the T-Rex from Jurassic Park and dominates the picture to such an extent that you forget some of the other cast members - I personally had forgotten Jennifer Tilly and Cary Elwes were even involved.
 Whether this is due to Carrey being so memorable or the rest of the cast underperforming is up for debate.
-But personally I like Carrey when he's being outrageous - I loved his performance in The Mask (4) and here, he has no CG effects to stretch that rubbery face of his.
+But personally I like Carrey when he's being outrageous - I loved his performance in The Mask and arguably he is even better here as he has no CG effects to stretch that rubbery face of his.